-One group study room on the second floor of the Glass Building (room 217) is equipped with VCRs and monitors.
-These rooms may be reserved by groups or individuals who need to view videotapes.
+Group study room 217 on the second floor of the Gerber Glass Law Center is equipped with a VCR and monitor.
+This room may be reserved by groups or individuals who need to view videotapes.

 Cassette players and headphones are available at the Circulation Desk; they may be used for listening to audiotapes in the Law Library.